The two pictures of the OTRAG rocket laid on top of each other to

 In January 2012, when I perused an old photo-CD in the archives of SSC (previously the Swedish Space Corporation) I stumbled, by pure chance, upon two pictures of an unknown rocket type taking off from Esrange.

-The rocket in the pictures is very slender, has three fins and left no trail of smoke.
+The rocket in the pictures is very slender and left no trail of smoke.
 It took me very few seconds to realize that this must be a liquid propellant rocket (usually no smoke trail) and the only liquid-propellant rocket ever launched from Esrange was the last OTRAG rocket which is designated OTR-1 and the vehicle type was OTRAG 1-3-B (other designation OTRAG DLR K-OL-120).
 It was launched from Esrange on 19 September 1983 at 0559 UT.
 It reached an altitude of 4.2 km.

 OTRAG had launched its last rocket from Libya in December 1982 where it started launching in 1981 after the three launches out of the Kongo.